Dscano/learn-asciidoc/p4-spec-next/README-madoko-to-asciidoc-notes.md

 # Special characters

-+ arrow pointing left and right with a single horizontal line between them, called `&harr;` in Madoko source.
++ TODO: arrow pointing left and right with a single horizontal line between them, called `&harr;` in Madoko source.
   + Some old discussion here: https://discuss.asciidoctor.org/Double-Arrow-chars-td3918.html
   + Tried `&#8660;`.
 Came out as an empty rectangle in PDF output.
   + Tried `&#x12d4;`.
 Also came out as an empty rectangle in PDF output.

 + `&rarr;` in Madoko source, arrow pointing right only
   + See here: https://asciidoctor.org/docs/asciidoc-writers-guide/#replacements